 Think of the pay raise you left on the table because you were too afraid to ask.
 Or the relationship that never began.
 Or the one that went on far too long.
 It’s fear that’s keeping us from the lives we want to live.
 Fortunately, in recovery, we learn the skills to cope with fear, and we would like to share some of those with you today.

 A Residual Reaction

-It’s is helpful to remember that fear is an instinctual part of being human.
-Had it not been for healthy feelings of fear, our species wouldn’t have lasted very long.
-However, it is a base emotion, devoid of nuance.
+Remembering that fear is an instinctual part of being human is helpful.
+Our species wouldn’t have lasted very long if it had not been for healthy feelings of fear.
+However, it is a base emotion devoid of nuance.
 Remember that you have the power of rationality to assess the actual danger and respond appropriately.

 Premium Fuel Only

-If you seem to be prone to fear and anxiety, you might want to take a look at what you’re consuming.
-In recovery, folks often turn to substitute chemicals in an effort to fill the absence of their drug of choice.
+If you seem prone to fear and anxiety, you might want to look at what you consume.
+In recovery, folks often turn to substitute chemicals to fill the absence of their drug of choice.
 The most common substitutes are caffeine, nicotine, and sugar.
-All three increase the heart rate and can easily exacerbate anxiety.
+Unfortunately, all three increase the heart rate and can easily exacerbate anxiety.

 Get a Second Opinion